 Shelter-in-place orders during the COVID-19/coronavirus pandemic have proven difficult – and even dangerous – for many people.
 Isolation, financial struggles and the stress of the virus might push couples to their breaking points.
 The unique pressures of the novel coronavirus have led to an increase in marital strife and related divorce and legal separation petitions.
 Find out how family law firms in Colorado are preparing to handle the influx of COVID-19 divorce cases, as well as what you can do if you wish to initiate the divorce process.

 Divorce Rates Spike During COVID-19

 The pandemic has led to a measurable increase in divorce cases around the world.
-Sources such as the Global Times and health officials have linked COVID-19 to a spike in divorce rates in China, for instance.
+Sources such as the Global Times and health officials have linked COVID-19 to a spike in divorce rates.
 The city of Xi’an has reached a record high in the number of divorce petitions in the last several weeks.
 Xi’an has seen such an influx that many court districts have set caps on the number of appointments available.
 Officials are anticipating similar spikes in other countries as the pandemic continues and other cities relax lockdown orders.
 Many experts believe the main cause of the spike is governmental regulations forcing couples to stay in close quarters.
 Being isolated at home during the pandemic could prove too much for many couples to get through.

 Court Changes During the Pandemic